Destiny Gonzalez Killed in Geneva Pedestrian Accident

 The road was closed for several hours while investigators processed the scene.
 Police have not released the identity of the pickup truck driver.

-Why was the pedestrian walking on State Road 46?
+Why was Gonzalez walking on State Road 46?

 How do nighttime conditions affect pedestrian safety in Seminole County?

-State data shows that nighttime pedestrian death have increased significantly in Central Florida over the past decade.
-The lack of sidewalks and street lighting on rural stretches of State Road 46 forces pedestrians into travel lanes.
-This drastically reduces a driver's reaction time.
+State data shows that pedestrian deaths at night have increased in Central Florida over the past decade.
+The absence of sidewalks and street lighting on rural parts of State Road 46 can force pedestrians into traffic lanes, which reduces a driver's reaction time.

-National Legal Analyst Stefano Formica, of Counsel at Counsel at Bond Legal.
-"The stress and sorrow can be extremely overwhelming after losing a loved one in an accident,"
+National Legal Analyst Stefano Formica, Of Counsel at Bond Legal "The stress and sorrow can be extremely overwhelming after losing a loved one in an accident."

 Florida wrongful death statute